GetStream/swift-activity-feed/README.md

-# Stream Swift Activity Feed Components
+# Stream Swift and iOS Activity Feed Components

 [swift-activity-feed](https://github.com/GetStream/swift-activity-feed) is a components to create activity and notification feeds with [Stream](https://getstream.io/).